tpaschalis/tpaschalis.github.io/_posts/2020-11-13-listing-oss-contributions.markdown

 So whenever I'd like to refresh the list I just `./opensource.sh > opensource.md` -- done!

-Also as December is getting closer, and so are End of Year reviews.
-You can use this to remember what you worked on recently.
+Also as December is getting closer, and so are End of Year reviews, so this might be useful.

 Until next time, bye!